 - Set a specific profile for the form using Custom Filer (Filter Type: Include, Filter Field: Request URI, Filter Patter: contact form page, Case Sensitive: No) so the field name is filtered out of thousands of page views in main profile.

 - Go to the new Contact Us Profile -> Content -> Top Content to assess the form input.

-Another thing I would think about is, if you’re throwing some kind of validation message or redirecting the users to an error page, then track the % of users completing the form after landing to “reminder of miss entry” page.
+Another thing I would think about is if you’re throwing some kind of validation message or redirecting the users to an error page, then track the % of users completing the form after landing to “reminder of miss entry” page.

 Since there will always be users miss entering the information, regardless of how well you arrange the forms, it is always nice to go beyond that to see if your users are interested enough in completing the form even after their form was rejected.
-In that case, you should also be testing and optimizing the page when users miss enter the form.
+In that case, you should also be testing and optimizing the page when users miss entering the form.

 The Official Google Website Optimizer Blog: Thought Leaders